Lidia-di/how-to-learn-project/README.md

 # Project №2: How to learn.

-### Used technologes:
+### Used technologies:
-* The file structure is made according to the rules of Nested BEM
+* The file structure is created according to the rules of Nested BEM
 * The sections are laid out using flexbox, absolute positioning
 * The animation realised by pseudo-classes and keyframes
 * YouTube API and iframes